openvmp/serial/README.md

 ## Introduction

-This package is an ultimate C++ implementation of serial port driver for ROS2.
+This is an ultimate C++ implementation of serial port driver for ROS2.

 It can be used either as a library or a standalone process.
 In both cases it provides ROS2 interfaces for inter-process access, introspection and